lukaciko/CloudRenderer/README.md

 Real-time 3D cloud simulation and rendering (work in progress)

-CloudRenderer is an OpenGL implementation of Dobashi's method for cloud rendering.
-Simulation is based on cellular automata, described by Nagel and extended by Dobashi et al.
+CloudRenderer is an OpenGL implementation of methods for rendering clouds.
+Simulation is based on cellular automata, described by Nagel and extended by Dobashi et al. Rendering is based on volume ray casting.

 ### Libraries